nicola02nb/Vencord-Stuff/plugins/clickToChat/README.md

-# ShowPing for Vencord
+# ClickToChat for Vencord

-This is a porting of the original BetterDiscord(BD) plugin [ShowPing](https://github.com/nicola02nb/BetterDiscord-Stuff/tree/main/Plugins/ShowPing).
+This is a porting of the original BetterDiscord(BD) plugin [ClickToChat](https://github.com/hobbica98/ClickToChat-BetterDiscord-Plugin).

-A Vencord(VC) plugin that let you screenshare screen from keyboard shortcut when no game is running.
+A Vencord(VC) plugin that adds a button next to peoples names in a voice chat that takes you to their dms.

 ## Features: